wp-plugins/network-shared-media/readme.txt

 3. Show a selected image and "Insert into Post"

 == Changelog ==
+= 0.11 =
+* Removed media-upload.php file and the direct request for it.
+It was incompatible with setups where the plugins directory had been moved.
+Now, requests are done through /wp-admin/admin-ajax.php.
+* Tested with WordPress 4.3

 = 0.10.1 =
 * Added German translation (by realloc)